 18. Prince Philip was the first member of the British royal family ever interviewed on television.

 Philip was interviewed on the BBC’s flagship current affairs program, Panorama, on May 29, 1961.

 19. Prince Philip was also the first member of the British royal family to cross the Antarctic Circle.

 While on a globe-spanning, 40,000-mile “diplomatic mission” on the royal yacht Britannia in 1957, Philip strayed across the most southerly of the Earth’s five major circles of latitude, and became the first British royal ever to venture into Antarctic waters.
 (The Queen remained in London, meaning Philip holds this record alone.)

-Philip is said to “understand a certain amount” of Greek, but doesn’t speak either it or Danish fluently, despite his family roots.
-But he does speak fluent German and (like the Queen) is fluent in French.
+Philip was said to “understand a certain amount” of Greek, but didn't speak either it or Danish fluently, despite his family roots.
+But he did speak fluent German and (like the Queen) was fluent in French.

-21. Prince Philip has founded many prizes, awards, and institutions.
+21. Prince Philip founded many prizes, awards, and institutions.

 As any young Brit will know, the Duke of Edinburgh award, or “DofE,” is a hugely popular youth training scheme founded by Prince Philip in 1956.
 But that’s not the only scheme that he has been involved in over the years.